Skip to main content

 What you'll need

-The rent roll and leases, income and expense statements, an appraisal, your financials and net worth, and an environmental assessment if the property's history warrants it (e.g., former dry cleaner or auto use).
-Strong documentation of stable rent makes the file far easier.
+The current rent roll and all leases, income and expense statements, an appraisal, your personal financials and net-worth statement, and an environmental assessment if the property's history warrants it (for example a former dry cleaner, gas station, or auto-service use).
+Clean documentation of stable, diversified rent makes the file far easier to approve.

 Frequently asked questions